 Especially given the current situation, you may encounter potential tenants with bad credit history who also had to seek new employment, and are thus unable to provide a plethora of recent pay stubs.

 In these situations, ask for proof of current employment or rental assistance.
 Additionally, if the prospect can provide proof of consistent rent payments despite a job change, then that can provide some reassurance as to their reliability.

 According to StreetEasy, the difference between a co-signer and guarantor is that a co-signer is a tenant who assumes financial responsibility for the lease, should the other tenant be unable to pay.

-Conversely, a guarantor assumes financial responsibility of the rent but is not entitled to use the living space.
+Conversely, a guarantor assumes the financial responsibility for the rent but is not entitled to use the living space.

 Guarantors are often family members of applicants who have a better credit history or income who can takeover rent payments should the tenant be unable to pay themselves.